locationtech/geotrellis/SECURITY.md

 ## How To Report a Vulnerability

-If you think you have found a vulnerability in this repository, please report it to us through coordinated disclosure using one of the following ways:
+If you think you have found a vulnerability in this repository, please report it to us through coordinated disclosure:

 * [Create a confidential issue](https://gitlab.eclipse.org/security/vulnerability-reports/-/issues/new?issuable_template=new_vulnerability)
   in the Eclipse Foundation Vulnerability Reporting Tracker